zestones/Text-to-Text-Translation/ROADMAP.md

 - Explore different loss functions suitable for text-to-text translation tasks.

 ### 7. Evaluation Metrics:
-- Define and justify chosen evaluation metrics such as BLEU score, ROUGE score, or other relevant metrics to assess model performance.
+- Define and justify chosen evaluation metrics such as BLEU score, ROUGE score, or other relevant metrics to assess model performance